Skip to main content

 Risk Summary

-There are no adequate data on the developmental risk associated with the use of TECFIDERA in pregnant women.
-In animals, adverse effects on offspring survival, growth, sexual maturation, and neurobehavioral function were observed when dimethyl fumarate (DMF) was administered during pregnancy and lactation at clinically relevant doses [see Data].
+Available data from the TECFIDERA Pregnancy Registry, observational studies, and pharmacovigilance with dimethyl fumarate use in pregnant women have not indicated an increased risk of major birth defects, miscarriage, or other adverse maternal or fetal outcomes.
+Most of the reported exposures to dimethyl fumarate occurred during the first trimester of pregnancy (see Data).
+In animals, adverse effects on offspring survival, growth, sexual maturation, and neurobehavioral function were observed when dimethyl fumarate (DMF) was administered during pregnancy and lactation at clinically relevant doses (see Data).

 Data